intrepidusgroup/imdmtools/README.md

 Open the **iPhone Configuration Utilities** program.
 Select **Configuration Profiles** click the **New** button, and fill out the sections as follows:
  * General
    *  Name: A unique name for you to keep track of
-   *  Identifier: **com.apple.mgmt...** string you recorded during certificate generation
+   *  Identifier: **com.apple.mgmt...** string you recorded during certificate generation (see step 5 of the certificate setup instructions)
  * Certificates
    * Use **vendor.p12** generated during certificate creation
    * Password: Enter the password you used during certificate creation